mongodb-industry-solutions/insurance-relational-refactoring/README.md

 - DDLs: If you prefer excluding sample data, running the DDLs ensures a quick and efficient database configuration tailored to the insurance model.

 > [!Note]
-> For a more comprehensive step-by-step tutorial you can also visit our Insurance Data Model Migration blog (Coming soon!).
+> Looking for a detailed walkthrough?
+Follow our step-by-step tutorial on how to [modernize your insurance data models with MongoDB Relational Migrator](https://www.mongodb.com/developer/products/mongodb/insurance-data-model-relational-migrator-refactor/).

 ## Prerequisites
 Before you begin with the tutorial please ensure you have the following prerequisites in place: